 We recommend checking with all of your local building officials as well as HOAs to make sure you don’t incur any surprises after you’ve already purchased your building.

 Can I cancel my delivery?

 After you have signed your agreement, we will get started on your building right away.
-Orders cannot be canceled after the work has started, but SteelMaster will do so in extreme situations.
+Orders cannot be canceled after the work has started.